03 February 2018

 “Like many teenagers, I rebelled at school and as a result failed my A-levels, but fortunately I managed to get my education back on track subsequently.
 But despite being successful, I want people to know I have struggled initially, particularly people who are struggling now in the prison system.”

 Lewis now volunteers at HMP Pentonville in the chaplaincy and he will also shortly start mentoring young prisoners at HMYOI Feltham.

-He will begin his challenge event on Friday 23rd March, from St Martin’s Church, Ruislip and will end up, ten days later, on Easter Sunday, at St Martin’s Church, Canterbury.
-En route he will be stopping at churches dedicated to St Martin at Trafalgar Square in London; Chelsfield, Eynsford and Detling in Kent.
+He began his challenge event on 23 March 2018, from St Martin’s Church, Ruislip and ended up, ten days later on Easter Sunday, at St Martin’s Church, Canterbury.
+En route he stopped at churches dedicated to St Martin at Trafalgar Square in London, Chelsfield, Eynsford and Detling in Kent.

-The total distance covered will be around 100 miles and his aim is to raise £10,000.
+The total distance covered was around 100 miles and his aim was to raise £10,000.
 The fundraising comes at a time of particular need for PET, as we fight to meet record demand for courses.
-You can donate here: https://www.justgiving.com/fundraising/lewis-owens8

 If you are interested in doing your own challenge, get in touch with our Fundraising Officer Anthony – we’d love to hear from you!